RafaelBarbosatec/cube/README.md

 #### Navigation

-You can use this feature to navigation system.
+You can use this feature to your own navigation system.
 But you don't have to do anything manually, we've already done that for you.
 Just use the `CubeNavigation` mixin.

 ```dart